Coca: Herbicide-resistant varieties

-Cultivation

-Coca is traditionally cultivated in the lower altitudes of the eastern slopes of the Andes (the Yungas), or the highlands depending on the species grown.
-Coca production begins in the valleys and upper jungle regions of the Andean region, where the countries of Colombia, Peru, and Bolivia are host to more than 98 percent of the global land area planted with coca.
-In the early 19th century, coca was cultivated in what is today the Dominican Republic (see Mayorasgo de Koka).
-In 2014, coca plantations were discovered in Mexico, and in 2020 in Honduras, which could have major implications for the illegal cultivation of the plant.
+Distribution and habitat

 The seeds are sown from December to January in small plots (almacigas) sheltered from the sun, and the young plants when at 40 to 60 cm in height are placed in final planting holes (aspi), or if the ground is level, in furrows (uachos) in carefully weeded soil.
 The plants thrive best in hot, damp and humid locations, such as the clearings of forests; but the leaves most preferred are obtained in drier areas, on the hillsides.
 The leaves are gathered from plants varying in age from one and a half to upwards of forty years, but only the new fresh growth is harvested.
 They are considered ready for plucking when they break on being bent.
 The first and most abundant harvest is in March after the rainy season, the second is at the end of June, and the third in October or November.
 The green leaves (matu) are spread in thin layers on coarse woollen cloths and dried in the sun; they are then packed in sacks, which must be kept dry in order to preserve the quality of the leaves.

+Regions

+According to a 2006 report by the United Nations Office on Drugs and Crime (UNODC), coca plants grow best in the humid, tropical climates and specific altitudes found in the Andean regions of South America, particularly in Bolivia, Colombia, and Peru, which together account for the vast majority of global coca cultivation—and produce 99% of all cocaine worldwide.

+As of 2023, coca cultivation has also rapidly expanded into northern Central America, in the highland areas of Honduras, Guatemala, and Belize.

+While regions like Taiwan and Java were prominent centers of coca leaf cultivation in Asia before World War II, their climates and soils remain highly suitable for large-scale coca production today.
+This historical precedent suggests that, if demand or policy ever shifted, these areas could once again support thriving coca plantations.
+These examples highlight that, despite their current historical status, such regions retain the biophysical capacity for renewed coca production on a significant scale.

+Africa

+Records indicate that coca has been grown in the African countries of Ghana, Ivory Coast, and West Cameroon.
+But there is no evidence that coca became a significant or economically important crop in these countries.